opitzconsulting/uitest.js/README.md

 #### Mocking the backend using `angular-mocks.js`:

 Angular provides a special library for unit testing, `angular-mocks.js`.
 This library contains a mock `$httpBackend` that can be programmed to return fake responses (see [http://docs.angularjs.org/api/ngMock.$httpBackend](http://docs.angularjs.org/api/ngMock.$httpBackend)).
-The `feature('jasmineIntegration')` automatically enables this mock backend, so you can program and verify xhr calls just like unit tests.
+The `feature('angularIntegration')` automatically enables this mock backend, so you can program and verify xhr calls just like unit tests.
 E.g.

     var uit = uitest.current;
     uit.feature("angularIntegration");